 First of two courses designed for prospective elementary teachers.
 Emphasizes the real number system, arithmetic operations, and algebra.
 Explorations focus on representing, analyzing, generalizing, formalizing, and communicating patterns and structures.
 Content is presented using problem solving and exploration.
 Prerequisite: ACT math score of 23 or above; SAT math score of 560 or above; MATH 140 with a minimum grade of C-; or Accuplacer Advanced Algebra and Functions test with a score of 280 or above.

 A course in the use of statistical techniques to draw knowledge from data.
 Topics include exploratory data analysis, descriptive statistics, t-procedures, ANOVA, chi squared procedures, regression, and non-parametric tests.
 Statistical software is used extensively to analyze real data sets.
-Prerequisite: MATH 141 with a minimum grade of C-; or instructor permission.
+Prerequisite: ACT math score of 27 or above; or SAT math score of 630 or above; or MATH 141 with a minimum grade of C-; or instructor permission.

 Students develop and use elementary logic and set theory to construct deductive proofs with relations, functions, and some algebraic structures.
 Topics include indexing, equivalence relation theory, and cardinality.
 Prerequisite: MATH 151 with a minimum grade of C-.